Chickpea No Tuna Salad

-Since ’tis the season to be jolly, I sprinkled mine with some red pomegranate seeds.
-You can get creative and mix in some cherry tomatoes in the summer, crispy tofu, smoked tempeh, walnuts, sunflowers seeds, almonds, everything bagel seasoning or even crumble up some nori on top for a traditional seafood flavor.
+Since ‘Tis the season to be jolly, I sprinkled my open-faced sandwich / tartine with some red pomegranate seeds.
+Depending on what’s in season you can get creative and mix in some cherry tomatoes in the summer, crispy tofu, smoked tempeh, walnuts, sunflowers seeds, almonds, hemp seeds, everything bagel seasoning or even crumble up some nori on top for a deeper seafood flavor.